lxucs/go-game-easy/README.md

                         if not None, save the image of last board state to this directory; DEFAULT is None
 ```

+### Game Rules

+This "simplified" version of Go has the same rules and concepts (such as "liberties") as the original Go, with the exceptions on legal actions and winning criteria.

+* **Legal actions**: at each turn, the player can only place the stone on one of opponent's liberties, unless the player has any self-group to save.
+    * If there exists any opponent's group that has only one liberty, the legal actions will be these liberties to cause a direct win.
+    * Else, if there exists any self-group that has only one liberty, the legal actions will be these liberties to try to save these groups.
+If sadly there are more than one of these liberties, the player will lose in the next round :(
+    * Else, there are no endangered groups for both players; the player should place the stone on one of opponent's liberties.
+    * Suicidal moves are not considered as legal actions.

+* **Winning criteria** (one of the following):
+    * You remove any opponent's group.
+    * There are no legal actions for the opponent (this happens around 1.6% for random plays).

+BLACK always has the first move; the first move is always on the center of the board.

 #### Benchmark on AI Agents